LarsNorlander/dev-diary/README.md

 ### 12:18 PM

 So it turns out, I forgot that CodePen doesn't do autosave.
 Hence, all my work yesterday was all for naught.
 Well, it's not like I go to do much anyway.
 So for the product page, I've decided to do a simple version for the MacBook Pro.
 It's my main machine and I just love it for doing work so, that's the product page I'm doing.

+## July 2, 2018

+### 8:38 PM

+I completed the product page today.
+Did quite some work on that menu bar to get it to keep the company logo at the left and the nav items to the right.
+Typically I'd use a framework but I guess now I have a better understanding of how that works.
+Two projects left and I'll be saying hello to JS.
+I'm starting to miss programming.